 spending in the uncertain times.
 Domestic tradesmen and factories became unsure of reaching

-a market that was not deeply worried about the potential fall-out from social and political instability.
+concern about the potential disturbance to normal life resulting from social and political instability.
 Foreign suppliers of raw

 materials became nervous about actually being paid.
 Levels of unemployment rose markedly.
 The Austrian currency plummeted in value